 In Course Awards

-In Course awards are given to one of more students after the completion of their first year of study.
+In Course awards are given to one of more eligible students after the completion of their first year of study.

 Minicucci Sketching School Bursary

 Established in 2016 by Lidia Minicucci, BSc(Arch) 1985, BArch 1986, in appreciation of the breadth and quality of the education she received at McGill, and in recognition of her enjoyment of Sketching School, for undergraduate or graduate students in the School of Architecture of the Faculty of Engineering who attend Sketching School in order to complete the Architectural Sketching course or the Field Sketching course.
 Awarded by the Scholarships and Student Aid Office on the basis of financial need and good academic standing.
 Value: varies.

 Established in 1991 in memory of Wilfred Onions, B.Arch.
 1932, by family, friends and fellow graduates in Bermuda.
 This prize commemorates his passion for sketching and life-long commitment to the profession of architecture, and is awarded by a committee of staff of the School of Architecture to the student with the best single work in the Sketching School.
 Value: $200.